naviapps/create-nw-react-app/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
-By default, it also [includes a service worker](https://github.com/naviapps/create-nw-react-app/blob/master/packages/nw-react-scripts/template/README.md#making-a-progressive-web-app) so that your app loads from local cache on future visits.

 Your app is ready to be released.